flyinggrizzly/dentally-question-app/README.md

   - belongs_to question
   - body:text
 - [ ] set up view for users to view their questions and answers (users#show)
+- [ ] protect questions and answers from editing by non-owners

 ### Future development